tomryder44/Grasp-and-Lift-EEG-Detection/README.md

 ![subj1_ica](images/subj1_ica.png)

-Eyeblink artifacts can be seen in channel 31.
-To reject this artifact, the 31st independent source is zeroed prior to taking the inverse transformation.
+Eyeblink artifacts can be seen in the source 4th from the bottom.
+To reject this artifact, the 28th column of independent sources is zeroed prior to taking the inverse transformation.
 The removal of eyeblinks using ICA can be seen in channel 1 of subject 1s data:

 ![subj1_w_eyeblink](images/subj1_eyeblink.png)